 In addition to common requests like checking the weather, setting reminders, or monitoring stock prices, Siri on macOS allows you to trigger system commands, such as increasing volume, opening applications, dictating, and using Siri Knowledge.

-If you decided not to activate Siri when setting up your Mac, you’ll need to visit System Preferences to enable its features before you do anything else.
+If you decided not to enable Siri when setting up your Mac, you’ll need to visit System Settings to switch it on before you do anything else.

-Click on the Siri icon in System Preferences to view the Siri configuration pane.
+Click on Siri & Spotlight in System Settings to view the Siri configuration pane.
 The screenshot below may differ depending on your version of macOS.

-Firstly, ensure Enable Ask Siri is checked.
-This will unlock all of the additional options.
+Firstly, ensure Ask Siri is toggled on, a this unlocks additional options.

-Also, check Listen for “Hey Siri” if you want Siri to wake up when you use the “Hey Siri” voice command.
+Turn on Listen for “Hey Siri” if you want Siri to wake up when you use the “Hey Siri” voice command.
 You’ll be asked to speak a few common phrases to help Siri recognize your voice.

-Next, choose the keyboard shortcut you’d like to use to wake Siri up instead of saying “Hey Siri”.
-You can select from several predefined options or opt for Customise to create your own.
+Choose the keyboard shortcut you’d like to use to wake Siri up instead of saying “Hey Siri”.
+You can select from several predefined options or pick Customize to create your own.

-How to talk to Siri on your Mac
+How to talk to Siri on a Mac

 There are three ways to talk to Siri on your Mac:

-- Say “Hey Siri" - Listen for “Hey Siri” must be enabled in preferences.
+- Say “Hey Siri” – for this to work Listen for “Hey Siri” must be enabled in system settings as described above.

 Say “Hey Siri”

-How to enable ‘Type to Siri’ on a Mac
+How to enable ‘Type to Siri’ on your Mac

-The feature needs to be activated in macOS before use.
+The feature needs to be enabled in macOS before use:

 - Check Enable Type to Siri.

-If you haven’t already set up your keyboard shortcut, click on the Open Siri Preferences button at the bottom of the system preferences window.
+If you haven’t already set up your keyboard shortcut, click the Siri Settings button and follow the instructions described earlier in this article.

-Once Type to Siri is enabled, pressing the Siri icon in the menu bar will now trigger Type to Siri instead of prompting for spoken commands.
+When Type to Siri is enabled, activating Siri will trigger a text input window instead of prompting for spoken commands.

 - Trigger Siri by using the keyboard shortcut, or clicking on the Siri icon.

 - Type your query into the pop-up window, and Siri will process your request.

-It’s worth noting that even though you are using your keyboard to communicate with Siri, results are spoken back to you as well as being displayed on the screen.
+It’s worth noting that even though you are using your keyboard to communicate with Siri, results may be spoken back to you and displayed on the screen, depending on your settings.

-So it’s prudent to turn your device volume down or disable voice feedback altogether in public places or when you don’t want your results to be overheard.
+So it’s prudent to turn your device volume down or disable voice feedback altogether in public places when you don’t want your results to be overheard.